themikejr/technews.bible/content/posts/test.md

 - **Understand the big picture**.
 For example, you might read a book that covers the broad movements of Artifical Intelligence.
 Lately, I've found [Artificial Intelligence: A Guide for Thinking Humans]() to be very helpful.
 It includes both history and technical explanation of the field.
 - **Develop your technical understanding**.
 Spend some time understand how an LLM works.

-## 2 :: Learn about Hebrew or Greek
+## 2 :: Learn some Hebrew or Greek

 asdf...